We Get By With a Lot of Help From Our Friends: The Jeffrey Bennett Edition

 I’d like to invite you to take a moment to peruse the NCSE staff directory.
 One thing you’ll notice (after you note what an interesting bunch we are) is that there aren’t very many of us.
 Fewer than a dozen in fact, tasked with the daunting mission of ensuring that every teacher, in every school, has the confidence and expertise to teach evolution and climate change without equivocation.

 Obviously, we can’t do it alone, and we don’t.
-In addition to the thousands of people who support us with their annual financial donations (thanks!), sometimes people support us with gifts that have more than simple monetary value.
-One such gift, as I mentioned in my last blog post, came from author Jeffrey Bennett, who gave us 500 copies of his book A Global Warming Primer and asked us to give them away to teachers.
-This is an extraordinarily generous gift, and we couldn’t be more excited to be able to provide so many teachers with this wonderful resource.
+In addition to the thousands of people who support us with their annual cash donations (thanks!!), sometimes people support us with gifts that have more than simple monetary value.
+One such gift, as I mentioned in my last blog post, came from author Jeffrey Bennett, PhD, who gave us 500 copies of his book, A Global Warming Primer, and asked us to give them away to teachers.
+This is an extraordinarily generous gift and we couldn’t be more excited to be able to provide so many teachers with this wonderful resource.

 So who is this Jeffrey Bennett, and what motivated his extraordinary generosity?